schlegel11/JFXAnimation/README.md

 ...
 ```

-the more comfortable possibility is to use the lazy approach where such a builder is ready to use like:
+The more comfortable possibility is to use the lazy approach where such a builder is ready to use like:

 ```java
 ...